tzler/server_side_psych/experiment_setup/mturk_demo/README.md

 When you're done, you should have the following file at the following location: `server_side_psych/experiment_setup/credentials/aws_keys.json`.

-### _Optional, but helpful for debugging:_
+### _Code that's going to be useful for debugging:_

 Now, the functionality of the server here will be to redirect participants that have already encoutered the experiment using each participants worker ID.
 This means it will also prohibit you from viewing the experiment more than once.
 Because you'll typically be troubleshooting your code before launching it in the "sandbox", we've made sure that you can give yourself the ability to see the experiment multiple times.
 To do this, you'll need to know your mturk `workerId`.
 (If you don't know your workerId, it's in the upper left-hand corner of the browser when you're logged onto the sandbox.)

-If you'd like this option, you can save a file in the credentials folder that contains _only_ your workerId--no quotes, no labels.
+You can save a file in the `credentials/` folder that contains _only_ your workerId--no quotes, no labels.
 The file should be named `my_worker_id` and look like this:

 ```
 A33F2FVXMGJDMM
 ```

+When you're done, you should have the following file at the following location: `server_side_psych/experiment_setup/credentials/my_worker_id`.

 ## Verifying participation by quering the database with "workerId"

 Great.
 Let's reiterate our general idea: Each time someone opts in to perform your experiment, you check whether they have already participanted in this study; if they _haven't_, the experiment proceeds as normal, if they _have_ they get redirected to an explanation of why they aren't allowed to participate.
 We'll use a unique identifier that each participant has on mturk---their `workerId`---throughout this process.

-How we can evaluate whether someone has previously participanted in this experiment?
+How can evaluate whether someone has previously participanted in this experiment?
 This is done mostely on the server with node in `app.js`.
-Here we'll just sketch out the approach and leave you to go through this in detail on your own time; when you want to get more into the details, you can look over the line-by-line comments in `app.js` to talk you through each step.
+Here we'll just sketch out the approach and leave you to go through this in detail on your own time; when you're ready to get into the specifics, you can look over the line-by-line comments in `app.js` to talk you through each step.

 There's really one, high-level difference between this `app.js` file and the one in previous demos.
 Previously, every document that each client (i.e. each experimental participant, via their web browser) requests from the server was "served" to them (i.e. data on the server was sent to their browser).
 In this section we introduce a protocol that, before "serving" any files to the client, asks "Has this participant been here before?"
 This protocol begins in `app.js:46-49`: